HobnobMancer/cazomevolve/README.md

 ![Python](https://img.shields.io/badge/Python-v3.9.---orange)
 ![Research](https://img.shields.io/badge/Research-Bioinformatics-ff69b4)

-**Cazom**e **Evolve** (`cazomevolve`) invetigates the evolution of CAZomes by searching for CAZy families that associated more than expected from their lineage.
+**Cazome** **Evolve** (`cazomevolve`) invetigates the evolution of CAZomes by:
+* searching for CAZy families that associated more than expected from their lineage
+* projecting the CAZome composition onto a plot
+* building a dendogram using distances calculated from the CAZome composition

 This repo houses all scripts required for calculating, exploring and visually representing the covariance of CAZy family annotations within genomic assemblies.

 ## Contents